odoo/odoo/doc/reference/views.rst

   * ``expand``: default is false.
 If set to false categories or filters with 0 records will be hidden.

+  * ``limit``: default is 200.
+Integer determining the maximal number of values to fetch for the field.
+    If the limit is reached, no values will be displayed in the search panel and an error message will appear instead because we consider that is useless / bad performance-wise.
+All values will be fetched if set to 0.

   Additional optional attributes are available according to the chosen case:

   For the ``one`` case: